navdeep-G/trybox/README.md

 ## ❓ Why trybox?

-While traditional IDEs like PyCharm or VS Code are powerful, they can feel heavy for quick tasks. **trybox** is designed for developers who want a fast, terminal-based way to write, save, and run short Python experiments without switching context or managing scratch files.
+While traditional IDEs like PyCharm or quick ad hoc scripts like `test.py` are common for experimenting with Python, they both come with limitations.

+**trybox** is designed for developers who want a fast, organized, and terminal-based way to write, save, and run short Python experiments — without managing files manually or switching out of the terminal.
-**trybox is ideal for:**

-- ⚡ Rapid prototyping or testing one-off ideas
-- 🧪 Running isolated code safely without polluting your workspace
-- 🧠 Keeping a searchable archive of past experiments
-- 🖥 Working in minimal or remote environments without a GUI
-- 🧰 Building a habit of local, organized experimentation

-It's a personal Python scratchpad — clean, efficient, and always ready in your terminal.

 ## 🆚 Why not just use PyCharm?